B0yc3y/ShimmieStackExamples/pii-with-auth-and-logging/README.md

 The piiBase accepts any fields marked as Pii and stores them in a separate store.
 This allows for easier GDPR cleanup, without having to edit the eventstore.

+To see postgres setup, see `/src/index-psql.ts` connection strings for the stack are required.

 To run the stack
 ```shell
 npm i